 Several general recommendations emerged from the meetings that are relevant to the county as a whole.
-These additional recommendations for fire safe activities are also discussed.
+These additional recommendations for Fire Safe activities are also discussed.

 A substantial amount of fire planning information was gathered at these workshops.
 The community identified fire planning features such as areas proposed for fuels reduction treatment.
 Protection resources were digitized into a GIS database.
-New maps were produced with the information to illustrate all of the fire planning features for review and refinement at the second set of workshops.